-NetApp, Inc. (NTAP) CEO George Kurian on Q4 2020 Results - Earnings Call Transcript

 Thanks, Kris.
 Good afternoon, everyone.
 Thank you for joining us today.
 Before we get into the results of the quarter, I want to take a moment to acknowledge the unprecedented situation we are all experiencing.

 First and foremost, I want to express my sympathy for those who have been impacted by COVID-19 and my gratitude to those frontline workers, whose efforts help to keep us healthy and safe.
-I also want to acknowledge the tremendous amount of work that the NetApp team has done to coordinate efforts around the globe to keep our team safe, while going above and beyond to be a strong partner to our customers.
+I also want to acknowledge the tremendous amount of work that the NetApp team has done to coordinate efforts around the globe to keep our teams safe, while going above and beyond to be a strong partner to our customers.

-NetApp is an essential business, providing critical infrastructure to vital public health and safety services, first responders and public sector institutions in battleground cities.
+NetApp is an essential business providing critical infrastructure to vital public health and safety services, first responders, and public sector institutions in battleground cities.
 We’ve increased our level of support for them, so that they can stay focused on their critical missions.

 In partnership with Core Scientific, we are giving COVID-19 researchers free access to AI as a service, powered by ONTAP AI and NVIDIA.
-We are also helping customers rapidly build virtual desktop infrastructure environments to support their growing remote workforce.
-And to help continue the education of our younger generation, our cloud solutions have been rapidly adopted in the last few weeks alone by many new state, local and education customers to support VDI for telework and remote classrooms.
+We are also helping customers rapidly build virtual desktop infrastructure environments to support their growing remote workforce, and to help continue the education of our younger generation, our cloud solutions have been rapidly adopted in the last few weeks alone by many new state, local, and education customers to support VDI for telework and remote classrooms.

 I’m so proud of the commitment and courage the NetApp team has demonstrated to each other to our partners and customers and to our community.
 My sincere thanks for all these fantastic efforts.
 They are representative of NetApp at our very best.

 Now, let’s turn to the results of the quarter.
 We continue to make progress in improving our operational execution.
-By focusing on what we can control, we delivered strong gross margin, cash flow and operating leverage in Q4, despite the challenging environment.
-The quarter started off well, and we weren’t tracking to our targets until countries around the globe began going into lockdown.
+By focusing on what we can control, we delivered strong gross margin, cash flow, and operating leverage in Q4 despite the challenging environment.
+The quarter started off well, and we were tracking to our targets until countries around the globe began going into lockdown.

 In April, the pace of business slowed significantly and our visibility was reduced.
-We saw delays in some large deals, while at the same time some companies accelerated orders to get ahead of shutdown and others initiated new transactions to address the demands of remote working and digital business.
+We saw delays in some large deals, while at the same time some companies accelerated orders to get ahead of shutdowns and others initiated new transactions to address the demands of remote working and digital business.

 Over the course of FY 2020, I’ve outlined our plans to get in front of more buyers and more accounts with our industry-leading portfolio, where we know we can win.
 Our continued success in our dedicated acquired districts reinforced our decision to maintain the investments to expand our reach, despite the current market uncertainty.

 In Q4, we achieved our target of adding 200 primary sales headcount one quarter ahead of schedule.
 This additional sales capacity has enabled us to close coverage gaps and to dedicate resources focused on new customer acquisitions.
-As a reminder, we funded this headcount by making trade-offs in the business, not by adding to the company’s total operating expenses.
+As a reminder, we funded this headcount by making trade-offs in the business not by adding to the company’s total operating expenses.

-Additionally, we continue to sharpen our focus on markets, where we have both a significant presence and clear competitive advantage, our storage and Cloud Data Services businesses.
+Additionally, we continued to sharpen our focus on markets, where we have both a significant presence and clear competitive advantage, our storage, and Cloud Data Services businesses.

-Our File, Block and Object Storage systems have strong industry and market endorsement from customers, partners and analysts.
+Our File, Block, and Object Storage systems have strong industry and market endorsement from customers, partners, and analysts.
 We’ve made our solutions easier to consume with Keystone, our reinvention of the customer experience.
 Keystone gives companies a real path to hybrid multi-cloud IT by delivering a consistent experience and subscription business model in both the biggest public clouds and in company’s data center.
 We made tremendous progress in our cloud business in FY 2020.

 As I noted last quarter, we achieved general availability on all the leading cloud providers.
 NetApp Cloud Volumes is the number one shared file storage platform available in all the public clouds.
-Our intellectual property is embedded in every region and data center that Microsoft, Google and Amazon Web Services bring online.
+Our intellectual property is embedded in every region and data center that Microsoft, Google, and Amazon Web Services bring online.

 We were again named Google Cloud Technology Partner of the Year for Infrastructure.
 Azure NetApp Files is Microsoft’s shared storage platform for primary workloads, SAP, high-performance computing, database, Windows Virtual Desktop, and the Azure VMware Service.
-Azure continues to be a good source for new customer acquisition, with more than 40% of Azure NetApp Files customers being new to NetApp.
+Azure continues to be a good source for new customer acquisition with more than 40% of Azure NetApp Files customers being new to NetApp.

 Our cloud partners are asking us to expand regional deployments, broaden workload certifications, and invest in go-to-market activities to support this rapidly growing business.